-Inverting the current selection
+Inverting the Current Selection

-The current sequence or column selection can be inverted, using Select \Rightarrow Invert Sequence/Column Selection in the Alignment window.
-Inverting the selection is particularly useful when hiding regions in a large alignment (see Section 1.21 below).
-Instead of selecting the columns and rows that are to be hidden, simply select the region that is to be kept visible, and then invert the selection.8
+The current sequence or column selection can be inverted, using $Select \Rightarrow Invert Sequence/Column Selection$ in the alignment window.
+Inverting the selection is useful when selecting large regions in an alignment, simply select the region that is to be kept unselected, and then invert the selection.
+This may also be useful when hiding large regions in an alignment (see Section 1.6.5 below).
+Instead of selecting the columns and rows that are to be hidden, simply select the region that is to be kept visible, invert the selection, then select $View \Rightarrow Hide \Rightarrow Selected Region$.

-1.6.2 Creating groups
+1.6.2 Creating Groups

 Selections are lost as soon as a different region is selected.
 Groups can be created which are labeled regions of the alignment.
 To create a group, first select the region which is to comprise the group.
 Then click the right mouse button on the selection to bring up a context menu.
-Select Selection \Rightarrow Group \Rightarrow Edit name and description of current group9 then enter a name for the group in the
+Select Selection \Rightarrow Group \Rightarrow Edit name and description of current group then enter a name for the group in the dialogue box which appears.